 - Ntotal / Navailable in FR2 with Navailable > 0

-- For a window W of duration max(TL1, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE measurement gaps and per-FR measurement gaps within the same FR as serving cell, and starting at the beginning of any CSI-RS resource occasion:
+- For a window W of duration max(TL1, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE measurement gaps, MUSIM gap(s) and per-FR measurement gaps within the same FR as serving cell, and starting at the beginning of any CSI-RS resource occasion:

-- Ntotal is the total number of CSI-RS resource occasions within the window, including those overlapped with measurement gap occasions or SMTC occasions within the window, and
+- Ntotal is the total number of CSI-RS resource occasions within the window, including those overlapped with measurement gap occasions, MUSIM gap occasions or SMTC occasions within the window, and

-- Noutside_MG is the number of CSI-RS resource occasions that are not overlapped with any measurement gap occasion within the window W
+- Noutside_MG is the number of CSI-RS resource occasions that are not overlapped with any non-dropped measurement gap occasion nor non-dropped MUSIM gap occasion within the window W, and

-- Navailable is the number of CSI-RS resource occasions that are not overlapped with any measurement gap occasion nor any SMTC occasion within the window W
+- Navailable is the number of CSI-RS resource occasions that are not overlapped with any non-dropped measurement gap occasion, non-dropped MUSIM gap occasion nor any SMTC occasion within the window W.

+- a CSI-RS or an SMTC occasion is considered to be overlapped with the MUSIM gap if it overlaps a MUSIM gap occasion.

 TL1 is periodicity of the target CSI-RS.

-Otherwise, for a UE not supporting concurrentMeasGap-r17 or when concurrent gaps are not configured,For FR1,
+Otherwise, for a UE not supporting concurrentMeasGap-r17 or when concurrent gaps are not configured, and UE does not support musim-GapPreference-r17 or when no MUSIM gaps are configured,

+For FR1,

 - P=11-TCSI-RSxRP, when in the monitored cell there are GAPs configured for intra-frequency, inter-frequency or inter-RAT measurements, which are overlapping with some but not all occasions of the CSI-RS; and